RafaRemote/oc_python_p02_market_analysis/readme.md

 #### commands example

-:exclamation: Use this command to scrape all the datas :exclamation:
+:exclamation: Use this command to scrape all the datas :exclamation: you can still change the name of the destination folder 'allData' and change yes to no, to not download the images.

 ```
 python scrape.py all . allData . yes